 To help control the spread of this virus, we are taking the following actions and recommendations:

-These next few weeks and months will be so difficult for so many in our communities.
-Missouri River Relief, as a nonprofit supported predominately by community donations and event-related funding, will be going through a lean time this year.
+Missouri River Relief, as a nonprofit is supported predominately by community donations and event-related funding, and will still be going through a lean time as our economy continues to recover.
 This goes for many service and entertainment businesses, entrepreneurs, musicians as well as the many nonprofits that serve our communities.
-For those that can afford to support community organizations and businesses, this is a very important time to do so.
+For those that can afford to support community organizations and businesses, this is an important time to do so.

 Please consider making a donation at riverrelief.org/donate/ or look for ways to support other important organizations serving your community.

 Social distancing means that we have to work even harder to support all the people in our communities.
 Fortunately, we have a lot of tools to remain connected as a community that don’t involve face-to-face contact.
 Let’s use them!
 Think of two or more people in your circle that might be vulnerable or may not have a good support system.
 Check-in on them by calling or texting!
 Respect each other’s safe spaces and community guidelines, but visits can be made safely and be helpful.
 If you know someone who gets sick, keep checking in to see what they might need.
 If you need to physically help someone who is sick, check out the latest CDC guidelines to keep yourself safe but please do reach out!
 With the economic uncertainty, think of ways you can help those most affected.

 We need each other in these unique and challenging times more than ever.

 Remember that nature can be a safe place to go.
 Social isolation is depressing and nature is uplifting.
 Make time to walk in the woods or sit by the river.
 It will always make you feel better.
 The Missouri River has been brightening people’s moods for thousands of years.